tinyvision-ai-inc/pico-ice/Docs/uf2_tools.md

 Output file to which UF2 data is written.
 If ommited, stdout is used.

+### `file.bin`

+When there is a single argument after the flags, it is interpreted as the path toward a binary file that will be converted into an UF2 file, mapped at address 0x00000000.

 ### `[0x01230000 file.bin]...`

-Input files are specified as pairs of arguments.
-Multiple pairs can be specified to aggregate multiple inputs.
-The pair is made of:
+When there are more than 1 argument after the flags, they must be grouped by pairs, with:

-* the address at which to write the data, i.e. here ``0x01230000``,
+* first, the address at which to write the data, i.e. here ``0x01230000``,
-* the path to the file which contains the data, i.e. here ``file.bin``, use ``-`` for stdin.
+* after, the path to the file which contains the data, i.e. here ``file.bin``, use ``-`` for stdin.

 `uf22bin`